ChuanMeng/QPP4CS/README.md

 --interval 1000 \
 --mode inference
 ```
 The output files of NQAQPP would be saved in the path `./output/post-retrieval/`.
 The output file would include ```qid \t predicted performance``` per line.
+`--checkpoint_name` shows the saved checkpoints to be inferred.
 Please make sure the value of `--target_metric` is consistent with the one used during training.
+For example, if `--checkpoint_name` is `or-quac-train.manual-bm25-1000.manual-NQAQPP-recall@100`, which means that the model is trained to approximate the values of Recall@100 during training, `--target_metric` should be set to `recall@100`.

+ConvDR has a specially-trained query encoder to encode raw utterances.
+QPP methods designed for ad-hoc search do not have a special module to understand raw utterances.
 When estimating the retrieval quality of ConvDR, we consider three types of inputs to a QPP method to help the QPP method understand the current query, namely T5-based, QuReTeC-based and human-written query rewrites.
 Use the following commands to run NQAQPP to estimate the retrieval quality of ConvDR on the test set of OR-QuAC:
 ```bash